-“Life is a dance.
+Life is a dance.
 Mindfulness is witnessing that dance.Dr.
 Amit Ray, meditation scholar

 What do you do in a meditation class?

-We practiced walking meditation for a half hour, then sitting meditation for another half hour.
+After the walking meditation, we practiced sitting meditation for another half hour.
 This came with more challenges than walking meditation, as it was easier for the mind to wander.
-With our teacher’s guidance we had some idea of how to best handle and learn from those challenges.
+With our teacher’s guidance, however, we had some idea of how to best handle and learn from those challenges.
 If anything, the half hour of each seemed too short and left me wanting more!
 It’s ridiculous how quickly both of the meditation sessions went by, actually.

 At the end of class we had an opportunity to ask questions.
 For example, what’s the best sitting posture?
 How does one avoid mind numbing boredom?
 Our teacher was unfailingly kind and patient in his answers.